-We cannot determine with certainty the duration and completion costs of current or future clinical studies of our product candidates or if, when, or to what extent we will generate revenue from the commercialization and sale of any of our product candidates that obtain marketing approval.
-We may never succeed in achieving marketing approval for any of our product candidates.
+We cannot determine with certainty the duration and completion costs of current or future clinical studies of Auryxia and vadadustat or if, when, or to what extent we will generate revenue from the commercialization and sale of vadadustat, if approved.
+We may never succeed in achieving marketing approval for vadadustat.

-The duration, costs and timing of clinical studies and development of our product candidates will depend on a variety of factors including, but not limited to, those described in Part II, Item 1A.
+The duration, costs and timing of clinical studies and development of Auryxia and vadadustat will depend on a variety of factors including, but not limited to, those described in Part II, Item 1A.
 Risk Factors.
-A change in the outcome of any of these variables with respect to the development of a product candidate could mean a significant change in the costs and timing associated with the development of that product candidate.
+A change in the outcome of any of these variables with respect to the development of Auryxia and vadadustat could mean a significant change in the costs and timing associated with that development.
 For example, if the FDA, the EMA, or other regulatory authorities were to require us to conduct clinical studies in addition to or different from those that we currently anticipate, or if we experience delays in any of our clinical studies, we could be required to expend significant additional financial resources and time on the completion of clinical development.

-From inception through September 30, 2020, we have incurred \$1.3 billion in research and development expenses.
-We expect to have significant research and development expenditures for the foreseeable future as we continue the development of vadadustat and any other product candidates.
+From inception through March 31, 2021, we have incurred \$1.3 billion in research and development expenses.
+We expect to have significant research and development expenditures for the foreseeable future as we continue the development of Auryxia and vadadustat.